cakephp/docs/en/appendices/4-0-migration-guide.rst

 * ``Cake\Controller\Component\RequestHandlerComponent`` now sets ``isAjax`` as a request attribute instead of request param.
 Hence you should now use ``$request->getAttribute('isAjax')`` instead of ``$request->getParam('isAjax')``.
+* The request body parsing features of ``RequestHandlerComponent`` have been removed and now emit a deprecation warning.
+You should use the :ref:`body-parser-middleware` instead.
 * ``Cake\Controller\Component\PagingComponent`` now sets paging params info as request attribute instead of request param.
 Hence you should now use ``$request->getAttribute('paging')`` instead of ``$request->getParam('paging')``.